 There are several simple things you can do to make sure your home is ready for the season.

 - Before the heat of summer arrives, make sure your air-conditioning system is in top shape.
 If possible, have it checked by a licensed heating and cooling contractor.
 These multi-point inspections will look at all components of your air-conditioning system, both inside and outside your home.
-Among the things you can do yourself:

 - Change your HVAC system’s air filter on a regular basis, including when switching from using your furnace to using your air conditioner.
 Your filter collects dust and debris, and a dirty filter can reduce your system’s energy efficiency and could cause other, more expensive problems.
 A dirty filter also reduces the air quality in the home, which is a health issue.